Revolutionary-Games/Thrive/doc/setup_instructions.md

 Open Visual Studio Code and go to the Extensions tab.
 Get the extensions _C#_, _Mono Debug_, and _godot-tools_.

-Open up a new Godot Project in the Godot editor.
+Open up a Project in Godot.
 On the top toolbar, go to Editor -> Editor Settings.
 Scroll down on the left window until  you find Mono.
 Click on Editor and set External Editor to Visual Studio Code.
 Click on Builds and set Build Tool to MSBuild (VS Build Tools).

 If you want to setup live debugging with Godot, go to the top toolbar, go to Project -> Project Settings.
 Scroll down on the left window until